BMBIT-oss/PAI_WIKI/Configuration.md

 Configuration can be `.json`, `.yaml` or a `.py|.conf` file.
 Make sure file extension is right.

 ### EVO Serial baud rate
-If you use Serial connection you need to set *SERIAL_BAUD*:
+If you use Serial connection you need to set `SERIAL_BAUD`:
 ``` python
 SERIAL_BAUD = 38400 # or 57600 if you have changed default setting in Babyware
 ```

 ## Improving performance
 ### Panel side
 In Babyware it is recommended to check `System Options -> Communication -> “Transmit zone status on serial port”`.
-This way events will be received instantly.
+This way events will be automatically sent by the panel and received without much delay.

-Set Baud rate to the highest possible.
-EVO supports 38400 (default) and 57600 which is 50% boost.
+Set the Baud Rate to the highest possible value.
+EVO supports 38400 (default) and 57600 which is a 50% boost.
+MG5050 and other MG panels only support 9600, but don't fret over it.
+In these panels events only have 37 bytes and take ~500 microseconds to be sent.

 ### PAI side
 By default PAI will download only enabled zones and partitions.
 But ALL users, doors and pgms.
 It will keep track and post updates of all these assets to your integration/interface.
 This is a large amount of extra data.